Sixth Crusade: Negotiations between the emperor and the sultan

-The Crusaders depart
+Crusaders depart

 The port of Brindisi was designated as the departure point and by mid-summer 1227, large numbers of Crusaders had arrived.
 The crowded conditions and high heat contributed to general discontent and disease among the assembled troops.
 Many returned home, leaving some transports unused.
 Others died, including Siegfried von Rechberg, the bishop of Augsburg.

 The first contingents of Crusaders sailed August 1227 and arrived in Syria early October.
-The included Germans under the command of Thomas of Aquino and Henry of Limburg, and French and English under the command of the bishops Peter des Roches and William Briwere.
+They included Germans under the command of Thomas of Aquino and Henry of Limburg, and French and English under the command of the bishops Peter des Roches and William Briwere.
 Arriving at Acre, they joined with forces of the kingdom and fortified the coastal towns of Caesarea and Jaffa.
 They forced the Muslims of Damascus out of Sidon and fortified the island of Qal'at al-Bahr.
 The Germans rebuilt Montfort Castle, northeast of Acre, for the Teutonic Knights.

 The emperor and his contingent were delayed while their ships were refitted.
 They sailed on 8 September 1227, but before they reached their first stop of Otranto many, including Frederick, were struck with the plague.
 Louis of Thuringia had, in fact, died.
 Frederick disembarked to secure medical attention.
 Resolved to keep his oath, he sent a fleet of twenty galleys on to Acre.
 This included Hermann of Salza, Gérold of Lausanne, Odo of Montbéliard and Balian of Sidon.
 The Crusade was now under the command of Henry IV, Duke of Limburg.

 In February or March 1228, al-Aziz Uthman of Banyas ambushed a group of crusaders near Tyre, killing or capturing some seventy horsemen.